Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README-AZURE_PORTAL.md

 2. install Azure App Service extension in VS code

-3. in correct folder of our app write in terminal -->
+3. To deploy new app or deploy new changes, go to correct folder of our app write in terminal-->

 ```C
    dotnet publish -c Release -o ./bin/Publish